BlueJessie/7AAVDM14-project/_translation/dead-princess/original-text.md

 ---
-title: "The Tale of the Dead Princess and the Seven Knights"
+title: The Tale of the Dead Princess and the Seven Knights
 layout: text
 language: russian
 category: dead-princess